farcasterxyz/protocol/docs/SPECIFICATION.md

 ### 3.2.1 Trie

-Hubs must maintain a [Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/) which contains a Sync ID for each message in a CRDT.
+Hubs must maintain a [Merkle Patricia Trie](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/), which contains a Sync ID for each message in a CRDT.

 A Message's Sync ID is a 36-byte value where the first 10 bytes are the timestamp and the last 10 bytes are the storage key.
-Using timestamp-prefixed ids makes the sync trie chronologically-ordered with the right most branch containing the sync id of the newest message.
+Using timestamp-prefixed ids makes the sync trie chronologically-ordered with the rightmost branch containing the sync id of the newest message.
 A simplified 4-byte version of the trie with 2-byte timestamps and keys is shown below.

 ```mermaid
 graph TD